Cressida Dick: Early life

 Dick was born on 16 October 1960 in Oxford, where she was brought up.
 She is the third and youngest child of Marcus William Dick (1920–1971), Senior Tutor at Balliol College, Oxford, and Professor of Philosophy at the University of East Anglia, and Cecilia Rachel Dick (née Buxton, 1927–1995), a University of Oxford historian, daughter of Wing Commander Denis Alfred Jex Buxton, granddaughter of the banker and politician Alfred Fowell Buxton, and great-granddaughter of Thomas Jex-Blake, headmaster of Rugby School.

-Dick was educated at the Dragon School and Oxford High School, then in 1979 she was admitted to Balliol College, Oxford, from where she graduated with a Bachelor of Arts degree in Agriculture and Forest Sciences.
+Dick was educated at the Dragon School and Oxford High School, then in 1979 she was admitted to Balliol College, Oxford where she took a BA in Agriculture and Forest Sciences.
 While at Oxford, Dick was a wicketkeeper on a cricket team.

-Before joining the police, Dick briefly worked in a large accountancy firm.
+Before joining the police, Dick worked briefly in a large accountancy firm.
 Some years later, she took a course in criminology at Fitzwilliam College, Cambridge, gaining a Master of Studies degree in 2000 and graduating at the top of her class.

 Police career

 In 1983, Dick joined the Metropolitan Police as a constable, patrolling a beat in the West End of London.
 Within a decade she had been promoted to chief inspector.
 In 1995, she transferred to Thames Valley Police, where she was initially a superintendent and then chief superintendent and area commander for Oxford.

 She returned to the MPS in 2001 as a commander and head of the diversity directorate.
 In 2003, she became the head of Operation Trident, which then numbered 300 officers.
 Operation Trident investigates gang- and gun-related crime; as head of the unit, Dick was credited with progress in reducing crime among "Yardie" drug gangs.

-Dick was commander of Operation Kratos, and in the immediate aftermath of 21 July 2005 London bombings, she was the gold commander in the control room during the operation which led to the police fatally shooting Jean Charles de Menezes, an innocent Brazilian man who had been wrongly identified as a potential suicide bomber.
+Dick was commander of Operation Kratos, and in the immediate aftermath of the 21 July 2005 London attempted bombings, she was the gold commander in the control room during the operation which led to the police fatally shooting Jean Charles de Menezes, an innocent Brazilian man who had been wrongly identified as a potential suicide bomber.
 In a 2008 statement to the inquest investigating de Menezes's death, Dick expressed deep personal regret over de Menezes' death, and said, "If you ask me whether I think anybody did anything wrong or unreasonable on the operation, I don't think they did."
 The inquest jury recorded an open verdict.
 In a separate trial, the Met was found to have committed catastrophic errors that had led to de Menezes's death, but Dick was cleared of any "personal culpability" for the tragedy.
 The affair nevertheless almost derailed Dick's career.
 In 2019, Dick said, "The events of that day stay with one; I think about it quite often.
 It was a traumatic period.
 It was an awful time for so many people, obviously and most of all Jean Charles's family, the people who were there when it happened, the firearms officers, the surveillance officers."
 De Menezes's family opposed Dick's later appointment as Met commissioner.